Steins-fr/synchronous-chess/application/backend/websocket-api/README.md

 Required: Room Manager Layer build artefacts because the lambdas imports build types from the `dist/` layer folder.

-For each lambdas, go into the lambda repository then run `yarn build` to build the project.
+For each lambdas, go into the lambda repository then run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Development server